 Patient Care Facilities

-The only center in Indiana to pioneer cutting-edge technologies such as the use of mini scopes to investigate diseases of the pancreas and biliary tree, lithotripsy of pancreatic stones. natural orifice transgastric endoluminal surgery (NOTES), POEM, ESD, and anti-reflux procedures.
+We are the only center in Indiana to offer a wide variety of cutting-edge pioneer technologies such as the use of mini scopes to investigate diseases of the pancreas and biliary tree, lithotripsy of pancreatic stones, Natural Orifice Transgastric Endoluminal surgery (NOTES), POEM, G-POEM, ESD, and innovative anti-reflux procedures.